ferrellsl/QuikGrid/README.md

 BUILDING:

 If you're using Visual Studio 2019 or later, double-click the Visual Studio Solution file in the QuikGrid sub-folder and build the EXE.
 This app is a Microsoft Foundation Class (MFC) application so building a native Linux or MacOS version is probably out of the question without a significant re-write of the GUI code.
 It would be nice if some coding gurus out there removed the MFC dependencies and replaced them with something cross-platform such as QT, wxWidgets or even GTK.
 I currently have no plans to do so though.
 I'm happy running this on Windows.
+I have confirmed that this build of QuikGrid runs under Ubuntu 20 via Wine.
+I used the wine-devel release.

 FOR QUESTIONS or COMMENTS: